rahul-gharat/dronahq-docs/docs/ai-configure-openai-keys.md

 ### See list of all accounts

 `All Accounts` tab provides a centralized view of all the configured accounts for easy access and administration.
-DronaHQ user can conveniently view the listt all all OpenAI accounts configured in the studio, If you want to Delete certain account or make it Default you can utilize the `Delete` and `Make Default` button associated with each entry in the All Accounts tab.
+DronaHQ user can conveniently view the list of all OpenAI accounts configured in the studio, If you want to Delete certain account or make it Default you can utilize the `Delete` and `Make Default` button associated with each entry in the All Accounts tab.

 <figure>
   <Thumbnail src="/img/dronahq-ai/configure-openai-keys/list-all-accounts.png" alt="All configured OpenAI accounts list" width='100%'/>